A. W. Lawrence: Early life

 Lawrence modelled for the sculptor Kathleen Scott in December 1922.
 The statue of Youth was later erected at the Scott Polar Research Institute in Cambridge.

 After T. E. Lawrence's death in 1935, A. W. Lawrence promoted his older brother's memory, collecting material connected to him, and attempting to correct misrepresentations of his character in the media.
 In 1936, A. W. Lawrence gave Clouds Hill to the National Trust; it is now a museum.
 T. E.'s enduring fame was a burden for A. W.; from his early twenties until the day he died, many people saw A. W. Lawrence primarily as the brother of someone else.

 Academic career

 England

-He wrote widely on the subject of Greek architecture and sculpture as well as on fortifications in west Africa.
+He wrote widely on the subject of Greek architecture and sculpture as well as on European coastal fortifications in west Africa.
 In 1930 he was elected to the Laurence readership in Classical Archaeology at the University of Cambridge.
 In 1944 he succeeded Alan Wace as Laurence Professor of Classical Archaeology at Cambridge and was elected to a Fellowship at Jesus College, Cambridge.